For a moment,

 During the excursion, I met so many loving and caring people.
 Quite different from my upbringing.
 One in particular – France Dormann – who connected with me right at the beginning.
 She had a rather emotional epiphany as we talked.
 She said to me, “What’s beautiful doesn’t need to disappear.”
 It’s not up to me to discuss the details surrounding what made this so tremendously valuable for her, but I will share why it was for me.

 Her words echoed so much of what I dealt with in my childhood and even into my adulthood.
 What was beautiful about me did disappear for a long time.
-After you get told all of your childhood that you aren’t good enough, worthless, crazy, a problem child.
+After you get told all of your youth, you aren’t good enough, worthless, crazy, and a problem child.
 Well, you believe it.
 But not anymore.
 Once and for all, I realized my mother was wrong.
 Totally wrong.
 This was my take-away from what France said and what made this so beneficial for me.

-After years of denigration and lack of connection, I felt as if I could finally reclaim that part of me that was worth praise and love.
+After years of denigration and lack of connection, I felt as if I could finally reclaim that part of me worthy of praise and love.
 And oddly, I found it in the same place where the woman who lavished me with all the criticism came to die.
 After I had a few days to process the events, I felt lighter like an invisible weight had lifted.
 What is strange is I thought I’d worked through so much already, and had come to a place of peace.
 Obviously, not.

 So much healing took place on this trip.
 The bonus being I was within arm’s reach of so many wonderful and supportive people.
 I cannot tell you how many tears I shed and how many meaningful hugs I received, but it was enough to wash away the mother’s sins, who had inflicted a tremendous amount of torment on her daughter.
 And for that, I’m grateful for the torrent of tears and the love of my friends.
 My past will no longer own me.